factorial-io/factorial_monitoring_connector/readme.md

 # readme

-the factorial_monitoring_connector is a small module to collect various informations about hte installation on request.
+the factorial_monitoring_connector is a small module to collect various informations about the installation on request.

+## installation the old fashioened way

+* download the repository
+* put it in your modules-folder

-## installation
+## installation as git submodule (deprecated)

-add this repository as a submodule via
+* add this repository as a submodule via

         git submodule add https://github.com/factorial-io/factorial_monitoring_connector.git sites/all/modules/custom/factorial_monitoring_connector

+## installation via composer

+* run `composer require factorial-io/factorial_monitoring_connector:dev-8.x-1.x`

+## Setup

-Enable the module as usual.
+* Enable the module as usual.

-Add the host to you monitoring configuration.
+* Add the host to you monitoring configuration.
+* As the module has no settings-form (yet), please export your configuration, add the file according to your needs.
+Re-import your configuration again.